 New grantees will be posted as additional grant funds are awarded.

-The NAACP received a $10,000 grant from CDP’s Hurricane Irma Recovery Fund.
+The NAACP received a $10,000 grant.
 They used the funds to train and certify representatives from 25 branches of the NAACP Florida State Conference as Community Emergency Response Team (CERT) members.
 The CERT program trains volunteers to prepare for, respond to and recover from the types of disasters that their communities may face.
 The NAACP CERT members will serve as stewards of civil and human rights, and help support their communities before, during and after disasters.

 The CDP Hurricane Irma Recovery Fund allows donors to give now to support recovery needs that continue long after the media and public have moved away from this disaster.
 Please consider supporting the long-term recovery of those most in need.